 ORGANIZATION.
-Smart Trust, Rising Interest Rates Hedge Trust, Series 3 consists of a "unit investment trust" designated as set forth in Part A. The Trust was created under the laws of the State of New York pursuant to a Trust Indenture and Agreement and related Reference Trust Agreement (collectively, the "Trust Agreement"), dated the Initial Date of Deposit, among Hennion & Walsh, Inc., as Sponsor, The Bank of New York Mellon, as Trustee and Hennion & Walsh Asset Management, Inc., as Portfolio Supervisor.
+Smart Trust, Rising Interest Rates Hedge Trust, Series 4 consists of a "unit investment trust" designated as set forth in Part A. The Trust was created under the laws of the State of New York pursuant to a Trust Indenture and Agreement and related Reference Trust Agreement (collectively, the "Trust Agreement"), dated the Initial Date of Deposit, among Hennion & Walsh, Inc., as Sponsor, The Bank of New York Mellon, as Trustee and Hennion & Walsh Asset Management, Inc., as Portfolio Supervisor.

-On the Initial Date of Deposit, the Sponsor deposited with the Trustee the Securities, including funds and delivery statements relating to contracts for the purchase of certain such securities (collectively, the "Securities"), with an aggregate value as set forth in Part A, and cash or an irrevocable letter of credit issued by a major commercial bank in the amount required for such purchases.
+On the Initial Date of Deposit, the Sponsor deposited with the Trustee shares of equity securities of companies and common stocks of the Funds, including funds and delivery statements relating to contracts for the purchase of certain such securities, with an aggregate value as set forth in Part A, and cash or an irrevocable letter of credit issued by a major commercial bank in the amount required for such purchases.
+As used herein, the term "Securities" means the shares of equity securities of companies and the common stocks of the Funds initially deposited in the Trust and contracts and funds for the purchase of such securities, and any additional securities acquired and held by the Trust pursuant to the provisions of the Trust Agreement.
 Thereafter the Trustee, in exchange for the Securities so deposited, has registered on the registration books of the Trust evidence of the Sponsor's ownership of all Units of the Trust.
 The Sponsor has a limited right to substitute other securities in the Trust portfolio in the event of a failed contract.
 See "The Trust-Substitution of Securities."
 The Sponsor may also, in certain very limited circumstances, direct the Trustee to dispose of certain Securities if the Sponsor believes that, because of market or credit conditions, or for certain other reasons, retention of the Security would be detrimental to Unitholders.
 See "Trust Administration-Portfolio Supervision."